 At Manatū Wāhine, we focus on issues of significance from a gendered perspective that are priorities for the Minister for Women and the Government.
 We work alongside other government agencies and organisations to ensure their work will improve the outcomes for women and girls in Aotearoa New Zealand.

-Manatū Wāhine is focused on finding solutions to complex issues, such as pay equity, pay transparency, and family and sexual violence, of which women and girls have been impacted by for a long time.
+Manatū Wāhine is focused on finding solutions to complex issues, such as addressing the gender pay gap, women’s underrepresentation in leadership, and ending family violence and sexual violence, which have had a significant impact on women and girls for a long time.

 We are committed Te Tiriti o Waitangi and to working in partnership